dennisdevey/linuxImplantFundamentals/resources/course/Prior_Art/3-Turla.md

 Of course not!
 But lets go make that happen.

 For this assignment submit your favorite Turla fact.
 Don't write too much, this is really just so I can keep track of your progress, I have plenty of assignments like this throughout the course.

+turla has many injected sites and currently, the largest number of injected sites is in Romania.